hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 	list1 <- list(species, df, number)

-Print out the list to screen to take alook at the components:
+Print out the list to screen to take a look at the components:

 ```